Ellipsis: Using Omission to Enhance Your Writing

 Question 10 of 10

-10. What is the purpose of using ellipsis in a quotation?
+10. Which of the following is an example of using ellipsis in a quotation?

 Question 10 of 10